 Family courts are getting rather reluctant to deal with money-based disputes arising out of allegedly fraudulent conduct.

-However, a civil suit can always be brought for breach of contract (and possibly fraud) -- and the divorce agreement is considered a legal contract between you and your ex-wife.
+However, a civil suit can always be brought for breach of contract (and possibly fraud) and the divorce agreement is considered a legal contract between you and your ex.
 A lawyer from your home state can tell you more.
 As a preliminary matter, make sure that you haven't reached the "statute of limitations" (expiration date) for bringing suit.
 (You can find the statute of limitations for your state in Chart: Statutes of Limitations in All 50 States.)

 So it seems like civil court may be your most likely direction.
 But one warning before you take off: your divorce agreement may not be the only source of your obligation to pay child support.
 Some states mandate a certain level of support for minors or children attending school.
-If you were legally obliged to support the children under such laws, then your spouse might be able to subtract the amount of that required support from the support you are claiming was fraudulently paid.
+If you were legally obliged to support the children under such laws, then your spouse might be able to subtract the amount of that required support from the support you're claiming was fraudulently paid.
 In other words, in going after the money, make sure you weren't obligated to pay all or a portion of it anyway.